CartoDB/cartodb/doc/API.md

 ##### Example

-In this example a layer is created with one sublayer with renders all the content from table.
+In this example, a layer with one sublayer is created.
+The sublayer renders all the content from a table.

 <div class="code-title">cartodb.Tiles.getTiles</div>
 ```javascript